x49/Numix-Zenburn/README.md

-A zenburned fork of Numix, a modern flat theme with a combination of light and dark elements.
-It supports Gnome, Unity, XFCE and Openbox.
+#### A zenburned fork of Numix.

-Numix is a part of the [Numix Project](http://numixproject.org).
+Numix is a modern flat theme with a combination of light and dark elements.
+It supports GNOME, Unity, Xfce and Openbox.
 ![numix zenburn color theme](numix-zenburn.png?raw=true)

 ### Manual installation

 First, you need to compile the theme using the [Sass](http://sass-lang.com/) compiler.

-To install Sass, install ruby and the gem command using your distro's package manager.
+To install Sass, install Ruby and the gem command using your distribution's package manager.
 Then install `sass` with the `gem` command,

 `gem install sass`

 You'll also need the following commands in your path to generate the gresource binary.
-Install them using your distro's package manager.
+Install them using your distribution's package manager.

 * `glib-compile-schemas`
 * `gdk-pixbuf-pixdata`